Mammography Short Term Certificate Program

 Documentation of good health, immunizations, health insurance and CPR for the healthcare provider through the American Heart Association is required prior to clinical assignment.
 Students accepted into the program will be notified by the program when they should begin collecting and submitting this documentation.
 Students will be dismissed from the program if significant limiting health conditions are present which prevent the student from performing the normal functions of a student mammographer and/or constitute a hazard to the health or safety of patients.
 Students will be expected to perform the essential functions of a mammography student.

-Applications for the program are obtained by clicking on the link at the bottom of this screen.
-Applicants must submit a copy of their American Registry of Radiologic Technologists certification card and a copy of their Ohio radiologic license with their application.
-Applications are accepted on a rolling admission basis.
+Applicants should contact the program director via the email address below to express interest and submit a copy of their American Registry of Radiologic Technologists certification card and a copy of their Ohio radiologic license.
+Students are admitted on a rolling basis.
 The program admits, on average, 20 students each fall semester.
-Applicants are notified of their acceptance status during the spring semester.
 The number of students admitted is determined by the number of available clinical spaces.
 Meeting the admission requirements does not guarantee immediate admission to the program because the number of applicants may exceed clinical space availability.

 The Mammography Program is now accepting for Fall 2024.